-F Complete the sentences with the correct form of the word given.
+Complete the sentences with the correct form of the word given.

-1 People come here because they are drawn to the of the place.
-TRANQUIL 2 2 It seems there is less damage to the environment in populated ar reas.
-SPARSE 3 Before you travel to that particular region, you should find out if you need any VACCINE 4 The proliferation of hotels and resorts has definitely had a effect on the environment.
-DETRIMENT 5 5 You really should visit the Grand Canyon if you're ever in the United States; it's absolut tely PHENOMENON 6 6 Overfishing is an practice that has resulted in the depletion of fish stocks in many areas. n SUSTAIN 7 7 The wrought by the bush fires became apparent once the flames been put out. had DEVASTATE 8 3 We visited a number of towns during our tour of France, and the all quite charming. y were PROVINCE
+People come here because they are drawn to the It seems there is less damage to the environment in • TRANQUIL SPARSE - ··· SFARSE 3 Before you travel to that particular region, you should find ou at if you need any VACCINE 4 The proliferation of hotels and resorts has definitely had a $$ on the environment. effect DETRIMENT 5 You really should visit the Grand Canyon if you're ever in the United States; it's absolutely DUENIONENIONI 6 Overfishing is an practice that has result stocks in many areas. ed in the depletion of fish PHENOMENON SUSTAIN 7 The wrought by the bush fires became a been put out. apparent once the flames had DEVASTATE 8 We visited a number of towns during ou ur tour of France, and they were PROVINCE